 Copyright © Nucleus Medical Media, Inc.

 ACL surgery is an elective procedure.
-This means that surgery is not always necessary; it may depend on your lifestyle and age.
+This means that surgery is not always needed; it may depend on your lifestyle and age.

 Surgery may be recommended if you have: